The consumer segment

 Oral care franchise

-The over-the-counter franchise reported revenue of $1.0 billion in 1Q17, a 1.4% rise compared to 1Q16.
-This included an operational rise of 1.5%, driven by the strong performance of Tylenol in US markets and upper respiratory products in international markets.
+The over-the-counter franchise reported revenue of $1.0 billion in 2Q17, a 1.0% growth from 2Q16.
+This figure includes operational growth of 2.1%, driven by strong performance by Tylenol in US markets, and anti-smoking aid Quickmist in the Asia-Pacific region and EMEA markets.

 Women’s health franchise

-The women’s health franchise saw its sales fall 3.6% to $242 million in 1Q17, including an operational fall of 5.3%.
-The franchise’s sales were majorly impacted by JNJ’s divestiture of the Tucks brand to Blistex in July 2016.
+The women’s health franchise’s sales fell 2.5% to $276 million in 2Q17, including an operational decline of 3.3%.
+Sales were majorly impacted by the divestiture of the Tucks brand to Blistex in July 2016.